numfocus/DISCOVER-Cookbook/venue-selection.md

 - ✅ Book sign-language interpreters and/or real-time captioning (someone typing captions) for deaf and hard-of-hearing attendees.
 - Consider using patterns rather than just color on signs and presentation slides to indicate differences, to make comprehension easier for attendees with color blindness/low vision issues.
 - 🍎 Provide large-text signs and easy-to-read maps.
+Ask conference organizers to announce important information over the microphone, which helps people with impaired vision.
 - Include maps in advance, with the event schedule.
 - Make sure that hand-held microphones are available
 - Encourage session chairs to repeat questions from the audience over the mic so everyone can hear